 Side note: Please NEVER linger around the train doors or block people’s ability to get into or out of the train.
 Ever.

-It’s imperative that you avoid making eye contact with most strangers in public NYC spaces (especially at night) to ward off any unwanted or potentially dangerous attention.
+It’s imperative that you avoid making eye contact with some strangers in public NYC spaces (especially at night) to ward off any unwanted or potentially dangerous attention.
 The mental health crisis in this country is growing exponentially and this is glaringly evident in the overpopulated cities.
-The pandemic, of course, has also made this crisis worse.
+The pandemic, of course, worsened this crisis.

 We New Yorkers joke about it a lot, but for your safety, it’s important to avoid eye contact as some unhinged people can suddenly lash out.
 This is not to scare you but to prepare you.
 Just a simple Google search will show you the slew of dangerous attacks by unwell or homeless people that we often hear about on the news.

-For this very reason, many people may have a hard time making friends in NYC.
-Because we tend to keep to ourselves out of self-protection and this can make it harder to meet new people and when everyone is more closed off.
+For this very reason, many people may have a hard time making friends in NYC compared to my time in Louisiana or Florida.
+Because we tend to keep to ourselves for safety and this can make it harder to meet new people and when everyone is more closed off.

 Only “rich” people can afford to live in NYC without roommates.
 With a few expectations such as: